Nyngan - Warren

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Nyngan - Warren's approval levels have been slightly above the yearly average of 9, showing modest growth in recent years.
+Looking at development activity over the past five years, Nyngan - Warren's approval levels have been significantly below the yearly average of 12, showing a notable downturn in recent development.

 How does recent development compare to population growth in Nyngan - Warren?